jschrier/blog/_posts/2024-06-29-LLM-Finetuning-Notes.md

 [Predibase](https://predibase.com) is a business exclusively oriented around open-source model fine-tuning using [Lorax](https://loraexchange.ai).
 A quick look at the docs suggests that they are very flexible about input data formats and they support a wide variety of models.
 Unclear to me how you can export/share your models, but give it a shot.

 Under the hood, it uses [Ludwig](https://Ludwig.ai) to configure fine-tuning and [Lorax](https://loraexchange.ai/) to serve the adapters efficiently.
+You can run these locally.

 They also maintain a [useful leaderboard](https://predibase.com/fine-tuning-index) *(and check link there for their ArXiV paper)* comparing fine-tuning performance on a variety of tasks.
 As of late-June 2024, llama-3-8b is pretty much the best choice, fwiw.